Administrator - James Goldstein

 A Post-Secondary educational opportunity for students with special needs.

 The P.A.T.H.S.
-Program. presented by Passageway School. serves students with disabilities ages 18-22 providing individualized instruction driven by the California Content Standards utilizing a standards-based functional skills curriculum.
+Program. presented by Passageway School. serves students with disabilities ages 18-22 providing individualized instruction driven by the California Content Standards and a standards-based functional skills curriculum.
 Students enrolled in PATHS have an Individual Education Plan (IEP) in place.
 The IEP defines a course of action. based on students' needs. to assist the student in reaching his or her highest potential.